-My brother was the more careful one, not as wild by nature as mum, dad or me, although he became much more confident in his teenage years.
+My brother was the more careful one, not as wild by nature as mum, dad or I, although he became much more confident in his teenage years.
 We definitely had each other’s back while travelling, trying to settle into a new school or if dad was out of it, dealing or using.

 Although close while travelling, Jake and I would fight for hours on end over the smallest things, but neither could get the upper hand until finally we’d apologise, sob and make up.

 Tommy, our father, was definitely the extrovert.
 Unnaturally good looking, he was a risk taker.
 He was very warm and social.
-He liked to race cars and do anything that seemed impossible at a time when anything seemed possible.
+But also liked to race cars and do anything that seemed impossible at a time when anything seemed possible.
 He was wild, generous and big-hearted, but became overly chemically explorative during the 60s and then heavily addicted in the early seventies: a Viking rebel.

-While my brother and I were growing up and attended schools in different countries, when Tom was sober – which for long periods seemed a test for him – he would tell us about his rebellion against the cruel British culture and the public school, into which he felt he was rudely displaced from what he described as the far warmer and more natural people and culture of his childhood in Denmark.
+While my brother and I were growing up and attended schools in different countries, when he was sober – which for long periods seemed a test for him – Tom would tell us about his rebellion against the cruel British culture and the public school, into which he felt he was rudely displaced from what he described as the far warmer and more natural people and culture of his childhood in Denmark.
 There in this big estate, Hald, now a retreat for writers, he liked to get messy with the animals and work on the farm.

-While my brother and I would be dealing with the difficulties of being outsiders at some new school in France, Spain or Denmark and challenges like language, making friends or dealing with bullies, Tom would tell us how he once whipped the headmaster with his own cane and slept with the cleaning ladies.
+While my brother and I would be dealing with the difficulties of being outsiders at some new school in France, Spain or Denmark, challenges like language, making friends or dealing with bullies, Tom would tell us how he once whipped the headmaster with his own cane and slept with the cleaning ladies.

 Tom went from that public school to the air cadets.
 Flying was the second big love of his life, after the first, which was his home country Denmark.

-However, Tom was colour blind and bad luck meant that one day in training, when he was carrying a doctor on a routine approach to land in France, his passenger became suspicious when Tom failed to notice a red light flashing in the cockpit.
+However, Tom was colour blind and bad luck meant that one day in training when he was carrying a doctor on a routine approach to land in France, his passenger became suspicious when Tom failed to notice a red light flashing in the cockpit.
 He was busted.
 And so, according to the old man, naturally he took up the next most dangerous thing, motor racing.
 Which of course mum hated.